Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Notes

+- The offer id refers to an existing one that was provided during the cataloging process.
 - The dataset id is not technically required but included to avoid an error where the offer is associated with a different data set.
 - `callbackAddress` is a URI indicating where messages to the consumer should be sent.
 If the address is not understood, the provider MUST return an UNRECOVERABLE error.